marcantoinewilly/saevision/README.md

-# saevision - Sparse Autoencoders (SAEs) for Visual Foundationm Models
+Sparse Autoencoders (SAEs) for Visual Foundationm Models

 This repository bundles several sparse autoencoders (SAEs) and helper utilities for exploring monosemantic features in the CLS-token activations of vision transformers.